NorthernBeaches/northern-beaches-descriptions/BLX24R.md

 Super easy to use and great clarity and range makes this the first choice for a quality wireless mic.

 Comes with both high quality handheld SM58 mic and lapel beltpack option depending what you need for your application.

+Super clear vocal reproduction make this a great choice for the professional musician or presenter.